alij1991/NZAsgn2/README.md

 3. Click the "Single letter process" or "Multiple letters process" button to recognize the drawn letter(s).

 4. The recognized letter(s) will be displayed on the canvas.

+5. Customize the brush size and color using the provided options.

+6. Save your work by clicking the "Save" button as a .txt file or load an existing drawing .txt files using the "Load" button.

 ## Files